Domino-Blockchain/domichain/docs/src/api/http.md

 Some methods support an `encoding` parameter, and can return account or instruction data in parsed JSON format if `"encoding":"jsonParsed"` is requested and the node has a parser for the owning program.
-Solana nodes currently support JSON parsing for the following native and SPL programs:
+Domichain nodes currently support JSON parsing for the following native and SPL programs:

 | Program                      | Account State | Instructions |